namelivia/game-exercise/client/game/docs/README.md

 # To make a command

-Commands go on `commands.py` and are classes that extend `from client.primitives.command.Command`.
+Commands go on `commands.py` and are classes that extend `from client.engine.primitives.command.Command`.
 Then the `__init__` function is defined, should have `profile` and `queue` parameters and then any arbitrary data needed.
 When calling `super().__init__` a third parameter with the description of the command is providen.
 Finally commands are just lists of `Events` with data associated to them, so to decribe what a command does we just have to define it's `self.events` array.